Two-party system: Brazil

 During the imperial period, since 1840, two great parties with a national base alternated its dominance between legislatures: the Liberal and the Conservative.
 These parties were dissolved in 1889, after the republic was instituted in Brazil, in which the registration of party directories came under the jurisdiction of the states.

 Brazil also had a two-party system for most of its military dictatorship (1964–1985): on October 27, 1965, the Institutional Act 2 decree banned all existing parties and conditioned the creation of new parties to the quorum of 1/3 of the then-elected National Congress; resulting in the creation of two parties: a pro-government party, the National Renewal Alliance (ARENA) and an opposition party, the Brazilian Democratic Movement (MDB).
 Despite officially having a bipartisan system, complex electoral mechanisms, nominally neutral, were created to guarantee the prevalence of the ARENA in the National Congress, making Brazil, in practice, a dominant-party system in that period.
 The two parties were dissolved in 1979, when the regime allowed other parties to form.

 North America

 Canada

 Canada has a multiparty system at the federal and provincial levels.
 Some provinces have effectively become two-party systems in which only two parties regularly get members elected, while smaller parties largely fail to secure electoral representation, and two of the three territories are run under a non-partisan consensus government model rather than through a political party system.
-The provincial legislative assembly of Alberta currently has only two parties; two-party representation has also historically been common in the legislative assemblies of British Columbia, New Brunswick and Prince Edward Island, although all did elect some third-party members in their most recent provincial elections.
+Two-party representation has historically been common in the legislative assemblies of British Columbia, New Brunswick and Prince Edward Island, although all did elect some third-party members in their most recent provincial elections.

-The Liberal Party of Canada and the Conservative Party of Canada are the two largest parties in Canada.
+The Liberal Party of Canada and the Conservative Party of Canada are the two largest parties in Canada at the federal level, and the only parties to have led a federal government are these parties or their predecessors.
+However, in some elections a different party from these has reached the number two position, Official Opposition, in the federal House of Commons: the Bloc Québécois in the 1993 election and the New Democratic Party in the 2011 election.
+Additionally, the Reform Party and its successor Canadian Alliance reached Official Opposition in the 1997 and 2000 elections respectively, and this represented an outsider-party challenge until the Canadian Alliance merged into the Conservative Party lineage in 2004.

+When a two-party system exists at a provincial level, the two predominant parties are not always a provincial Liberal and Conservative party.
+For example, the predominant two parties in British Columbia from the 1952 to 1986 elections were the British Columbia Social Credit Party on the right and the British Columbia New Democratic Party or its direct predecessor on the left.
+Quebec is often largely polarized between one more firmly Quebec nationalist party (the autonomist Union Nationale or Coalition Avenir Québec, or the sovereigntist Parti Québécois), and one more federalist party (the Quebec Liberal Party).